 Throughout the lifecycle of Bitcoin, there have been various squabbles among developers (SegWit, etc.), and controversies that plagued Bitcoin.
 The two most commonly recurring controversies surrounding the digital asset are,

-- Growth of the network, and a reliance on proof-of-work, has resulted in increasing power consumption by computers powering the network.
+- Power consumption – Growth of the network, and reliance on proof-of-work, have resulted in increasing power consumption by computers powering the network.

-Due to its decentralized nature, and no central authority, Bitcoin is not viewed as a security in most of the world.
+Due to its decentralized nature and lack of central authority, Bitcoin is not viewed as a security in most of the world.

 While BTC may not be viewed as a security, there are discrepancies around the world surrounding classification.
 Is it a currency?
 Is it a commodity?
 Is it a collectible?
 Etc.

 Regarding North America, Bitcoin is widely treated as a commodity.
 This assessment has been underscored on various occasions with figureheads of agencies like the SEC stating as much.